grafana/mimir/docs/sources/architecture/about-the-key-value-store.md

 ### Etcd

 Grafana Mimir supports [etcd](https://etcd.io) as a backend KV store.
-When choosing this option, etcd needs to be installed alongside Grafana Mimir.
+If you choose to use etcd, you need to install it alongside Grafana Mimir.

 Refer to the [etcd](../configuration/reference-configuration-parameters.md#etcd) block section of the configuration for details on how to configure it.